Physics (PHYS)

 PHYS 5313.
 ELECTROMAGNETIC THEORY II.
 3 Hours.

-Modern tensorial treatment of classical electrodynamics, force on and field of a moving charge, derivation and application of 4-vector potential, Maxwell's equations in tensor form, field momentum and radiation.
+PHYS 5313 emphasizes a modern tensorial approach to classical electrodynamics, covering the following key topics of classical electrodynamics such as: force on and field of a moving charge, derivation and application of 4-vector potential, Maxwell's equations in tensor form, field momentum and radiation.
 Prerequisite: PHYS 5309.

 PHYS 5314.
 ADVANCED OPTICS.
 3 Hours.